 Cigar smoking is famous for its style and fashion.
-If a cigar is not properly smoked then it cannot be enjoyed to its fullest.
-“A cigar is as good as memories that you have when you smoked it,” said Raul Julia, a famous actor.
+If a cigar is not properly smoked, it cannot be enjoyed to its fullest.
+“A cigar is as good as memories you have when you smoked it,” said Raul Julia, a famous actor.

-To smoke a cigar, first it needs to be cut at the proper end, lit using a proper flame and smoked keeping in consideration the health effects.
+To smoke a cigar, first, it needs to be cut at the right end, lit using a good flame, and smoked, considering the health effects.
 It is also necessary to have certain cigar accessories to enjoy smoking a cigar.

 Cutting a Cigar

-All cigars have a head end (closest to the label) which goes into mouth, while the foot end is lit for smoking purpose.
+All cigars have a head end (closest to the label) that goes into the mouth, while the foot end is lit for smoking purposes.
 The head end needs to be properly cut before smoking.
-Cigars are cut using a thumb-nail, guillotine cutters (available in both single and double blade), cigar scissors or table-top cutters.
+Cigars are cut using thumbnails, guillotine cutters (available in single and double blades), cigar scissors, or tabletop cutters, even without a cutter.

-All of these serve the same purpose of cutting the head end of cigar, but they do differ in the quality and ease of cut.
+All of these serve the same purpose of cutting the head end of cigars, but they differ in the quality and ease of cut.
 Guillotine cutters are portable.
-It is advisable to not use wedge cutters because they can damage the cigar.
-Proper cut is necessary in a cigar or it may unravel the cigar or produce bad flavour.
+Not using wedge cutters is advisable because they can damage the cigar.
+The proper cut is necessary for a cigar, or it may unravel or produce a sour flavor.

 Lighting a Cigar

 The cigar is lit at the foot end.
 Cigars should be lit using a butane lighter or wooden matches.
 The cigar is kept horizontal and continuously revolved while lighting.
-The cigar end should be kept about half an inch away from the flame, and drawn to burn the cigar end evenly.
+The cigar ends should be kept about half an inch away from the flame and drawn to burn the cigar end evenly.

-Lighting a cigar using simple lighters is advisable and fluid filled lighters and paper matches should be avoided as they can change the flavour to unpleasant and bitter.
+Lighting a cigar using simple lighters is advisable, and fluid-filled lighters and paper matches should be avoided as they can change the flavor to unpleasant and bitter.